bcgov/learningcurator/README.md

 There are categories of pathways.
 Pathways have steps; steps have activities; activies are categorized and tagged.
 A signed in user can identify which compentencies they would like to develop, follow pathways and claim activites.

 ## Usage
+Follow pathways and complete the activities; get a certificate of completion.

 ## Requirements